Better suited therapy

-We know from a large body of research that a good therapeutic alliance has a significant impact on the success of treatment.
+We know from a large body of research that a good therapeutic alliance, that is a good working relationship, can have a significant impact on the success of treatment.
 But we also know that the drop-out rate for treatment is between 17-50%.

 Close to 80% of people tell us they are not at all confident in identifying the ‘right’ psychologist and more than 60% tell us they personally know of friends or family who have had difficulty finding the right psychologist for them.

 Given government spending on mental health is $6.6 billion a year, we think reducing that error rate is essential.

 The predictors of a good therapeutic alliance are also a matter of ongoing research.
 We want to increase the evidence base for different match characteristics and share our findings without paywalls.

 A strong therapeutic alliance can help the psychologist as much as the client.

 There is a clear mental health crisis and a growing need for care in Australia.
 Yet even before the COVID-19 pandemic, there was a shortage of mental health providers to meet the demand and that is likely only going to increase.

 A 2020 study by the Australian Psychological Society of close to 300 psychologists, found close to 80% of participants could be classed as suffering from “high burnout” and close to 60% suffering from “high disengagement”.
 The study concludes there is a growing need for burnout reduction interventions.